jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/verify-environment.md

 If the command above outputs ``yes``, you are all good to go.

-If at any time while doing the workshop, the terminals loose connectivity and show as being **Closed**, select the menu top right and click on **Reload Terminal**.
-This should restore the connection for the terminal session.
+If at any time while doing the workshop, the terminals loose connectivity and show as being **Closed**, with the <span class="fas fa-sync-alt"></span> sync icon top right showing as red, click on the sync button to reconnect.